defano/wyldcard/README.md

 if the selectedText of card button 2 is "Item 3" then answer "Please choose an even number."
 ```

-A few notes about using menus:

-* When getting the contents of a menu from the menu bar, the result will be a list of lines (each line being the name of a menu item or `-` to denote a separator).
-This is true even if the menu items were `put` into the menu as a single-line list of values.
-* In Apple's HyperCard, if you created a menu item with the same name as an existing HyperCard menu item, the new item would inherit the behavior of HyperCard's menu.
-This is not true in HyperTalk Java.
-* Menus created by script have no default behavior.
-Use the `on doMenu theMenu, theMenuItem` handler (in the card, background or stack script) to trap selections from the menu bar and add your own behavior.
-Menu buttons do not send the `doMenu` message.
-* Use the `reset menuBar` command to restore the application menu bar to its default state.

 #### The message box

 The message box is a HyperCard window containing a single-line text field (hide or show this window from the "Go" menu).
 Text entered into this field is interpreted as a HyperTalk command or expression when you press enter.
 The contents of this field can by read or written as a container.
 The message box is addressable as `[the] message`, `[the] message box` or `[the] message window`